jtipsn/jamnat-github.io/index.md

 # Git and GitHub Activity: Pushing Your First Change

-Welcome to the Git and GitHub hands-on activity!
-Follow the steps below to push your first change to a GitHub repository.
+Follow these steps to psuh your first change to github!

 ---